kubernetes/enhancements/keps/sig-network/2091-admin-network-policy/README.md

   // Action specifies whether this rule must pass, allow or deny traffic.
   // Allow: allows the selected traffic
   // Deny: denies the selected traffic
   // Pass: allows the selected traffic to skip and remaining positive priority (non-zero)
   // ANP rules and be delegated by K8's Network Policy.
   Action       AdminNetPolRuleAction

   // Ports allows for matching on traffic based on port and protocols.
-  Ports        AdminNetworkPolicyPorts
+  Ports        []AdminNetworkPolicyPort

   // List of sources from which traffic will be allowed/denied/passed to the entities
   // selected by this AdminNetworkPolicyRule.
 Items in this list are combined using a logical OR